 Jesus, Our Everlasting Heavenly Father

-Within our Trinitarian Adventist believers, there seems to be some confusion when it comes to distinguishing the personality of God the Father and His Son,
+Within our Trinitarian Adventist believers, there seems to be some confusion when it comes to distinguishing the personality of God the Father and His Son, Jesus Christ.
+Many obfuscates the

-Within our Trinitarian Adventist believers, there seems to be some confusion when it comes to distinguishing the personality of God the Father and His Son,
+Within our Trinitarian Adventist believers, there seems to be some confusion when it comes to distinguishing the personality of God the Father and His Son, Jesus Christ.
+Many obfuscates the

 This article was taken from a recent Facebook discussion between Jason Smith and Brother James B. (The full name was edited for anonymity).